Duration: two hours and 30 minutes with interval

 by Carlo Goldoni

-directed by Roberto Latini
+adapted and directed by Roberto Latini

 sets by Marco Rossi